caolan/async/README.md

 # Async
 _Higher-order functions and common patterns for asynchronous code in node.js_

-I've so far avoided using the exising async modules in favour of the standard callbacks provided by node.
+I've so far avoided using the existing async modules in favour of the standard callbacks provided by node.
 When writing modules, I find sticking to the convention of using a single callback makes the API easier to understand, and allows people to wrap the module with other methods of handling async code if